 But there’s another way.

-Yes, saving money in a special Christmas account is a great idea.
+That’s a great way for some people to save.
 But if that’s not an option for you, don’t worry.
 This series is focused on finding different ways to pile up Christmas money.

-In fact, I was able to find 7 other ways to help you pile up money for Christmas.
+In fact, I was able to find 7 other ways to help you fill your Christmas savings account.

 And the sooner you use these methods, the more money you’ll have available to you come December.